Bashir1999/alzheimers_data/README.md

 For those with no education, the majority of alcohol consumption appears to come from Caucasian and African American groups.
 Among individuals with a high school education, there is a more diverse distribution, with significant consumption from all represented racial groups.
 For bachelor's degree holders, consumption is largely driven by the Caucasian group, with smaller contributions from others.
-Individuals with higher education tend to have a varied but noticeably concentrated alcohol consumption in the Caucasian and Asian groups.
+Individuals with higher education tend to have a varied but noticeably concentrated alcohol consumption in the Caucasian and Asian groups. <br /> <br /> <br />